pivotal/docs-tap/scst-scan/policies.hbs.md

 reuse across image scan and source scan CRs that output in the CycloneDX XML format.

->**Note** The Snyk Scanner outputs SPDX JSON.
-For an example of a ScanPolicy formatted for SPDX JSON output, see [Sample ScanPolicy for Snyk in SPDX JSON format](install-snyk-integration.md#snyk-scan-policy).
+>**Note** The Snyk Scanner outputs SPDX JSON. <!--For an example of a ScanPolicy formatted for SPDX JSON output, see [Sample ScanPolicy for Snyk in SPDX JSON format](install-snyk-integration.md#snyk-scan-policy).-->

 1. Create a scan policy with a Rego file.
 The following is an example scan policy resource: